troclaux/notes/sql.md

 - `MINUS` or `EXCEPT`

 TODO

 restrictions:
 - table restrictions
   - column restrictions
-    - NULL
+    - `NULL`
       - you can't compare `NULL` with equal sign (e.g. `WHERE NOME=NULL`)
       - you should use `IS` keywork (e.g. `WHERE NOME IS NULL`)
-    - NOT NULL
+    - `NOT NULL`
-    - UNIQUE
+    - `UNIQUE`
-    - FOREIGN KEY
+    - `FOREIGN KEY`
-    - CHECK table restrictions
+    - `CHECK` table restrictions
 - assertions
 - domain restrictions
   - check

 - constraints: enforce rules on table's data
-  - PRIMARY KEY: value can't be NULL and has to be UNIQUE
+  - `PRIMARY KEY`: value can't be NULL and has to be UNIQUE
-  - FOREIGN KEY: links the value of a column in table1 to the value of another column in table2
+  - `FOREIGN KEY`: links the value of a column in table1 to the value of another column in table2
-    - CASCADE: explained before
+    - `CASCADE`: explained before
-  - UNIQUE: all values in the column are distinct
+  - `UNIQUE`: all values in the column are distinct
-  - CHECK: all values in the column satisfy a condition
+  - `CHECK`: all values in the column satisfy a condition
     - `CONSTRAINT chk_stock CHECK (stock_quantity >= 0)`
-  - DEFAULT: defines the initial value of a column when inserting a new row
+  - `DEFAULT`: defines the initial value of a column when inserting a new row
     - `balance DECIMAL(10, 2) DEFAULT 0.00`
-  - NOT NULL: a column cannot have NULL value
+  - `NOT NULL`: a column cannot have NULL value
     - `email VARCHAR(100) NOT NULL`

-- ALIAS: temporary name for column
+- `ALIAS`: temporary name for column
-  - `SELECT FirstName AS "First Name", LastName AS "Last Name" FROM Employees;`
+  - `select firstname as "first name", lastname as "last name" from employees;`
-- DISTINCT: removes duplicate rows from the results of a query
+- `DISTINCT`: removes duplicate rows from the results of a query
   - `SELECT DISTINCT City FROM Customers;`

-aggregate functions: return only 1 result
+- aggregate functions: return only 1 result
   - `SUM()`: return the sum of all values in the column
   - `AVG()`: return the average value of the column
   - `MIN()`: return minimum value
   - `MAX()`: return maximum value
   - `COUNT(column_or_table)`: count number of rows in result set with non-NULL values in specified column or table

 > [!IMPORTANT]
 > aggregate functions CAN be used inside: `SELECT`, `HAVING`, `ORDER BY`